 Chase Sapphire cards: You cannot have both personal Chase Sapphire cards at the same time.
 But you can have a Chase Ink Business Preferred credit card and a Chase Sapphire Preferred or Chase Sapphire Reserve.

 Can I have a Chase Sapphire Preferred and a Southwest Rapid Rewards credit card at the same time?

 Yes, and I actually encourage it.
 It’s just that I recommend opening a Sapphire card first, unless you’re trying to earn the CP.
 If you’re trying to earn the Southwest Companion Pass, you will need a Southwest Rapid Rewards business card and a Southwest Rapid Rewards personal card.
 So I would start with those.
 After that, a Chase Ultimate Rewards earning card should be your next move.

 While you can have these cards at the same time, I do not recommend trying to open them at the same time.

-Space out your applications to avoid scrutiny by Chase if you plan to open multiple cards
+Space out your applications by a few months to avoid scrutiny by Chase if you plan to open multiple cards